yontodd/durable_goods_orders/README.md

 # durable_goods_orders

-Latest update - May 21, 2021
+Latest update - May 29, 2021
-* Added input for estimates
+* Enter consensus estimates and previous (unrevised) report data into a table
-* Added statement for headline print vs estimates and prior month
+* Statement now compares headline print to both estimates and prior month, and now compares prior month to revisions

 Key US economic datapoints from Census Bureau's monthly Advance Report on Durable Goods Manufacturers' Shipments, Inventories, and Orders